An ice cream maker paddle just pulled out of the ice maker bowl with Caramel ice cream still attached to it; a hand is holding the paddle.

 Step 3: Make the ice cream mixture

 This step is a foolproof way to bring the ingredients to the right temperature before sprinkling the xanthan gum, without using a thermometer.
-To sum it up, all we do is combine that much fridge-cold liquid with that much voiling-hot liquid.
+To sum it up, all we do is combine that much fridge-cold liquid with that much boiling-hot liquid.
 And that’s it.
 The blend instantly reaches our target temperature for the xanthan gum to dissolve efficiently.

 You can read more about this no-thermometer method here.